nh0627/nh0627.github.io/_posts/2021-03-26-my-toy-project.md

 `Semantic UI`: I can make UI with CSS somehow but I am aware that I am not that good at making good and clean UI design.
 Regardless of design, the library also offer lots of good features to make my app in handy way!

 #### ETC.
 I was thinking about how to make the required business logic for sorting and filtering.
 Should I just make API calls with a query, like SQL queries provided by Spreadsheet, or just developing them by JavaScript myself...?
 I was learning data structures and algorithms these days, so I decided to develop them myself.
-Therefore, I am using the API only to get the whole data list, and the business logic for search/filtering/sorting for basic listing features is currently handled by *reducers* (with my not-that-efficient-function🤔).
+Therefore, I am using the API only to get the whole data list, and the business logic for search/filtering/sorting for basic listing features is currently handled by *reducers* (with my-not-that-efficient-functions🤔).

 ## Things to update
 * First of all, I think there will be a better algorithm to handle the business logic related to listing.
 I need to study more to have a better understanding of data structure and algorithm.